 Approval for harvesting timber from native forests on private land (private native forestry) is determined and regulated by the Environment Protection Authority.
 There is a Private Native Forestry Code of Practice for Northern NSW that should be followed and this is supported by the Native Vegetation Regulation 2013.
 Forest operations are not permitted within any area identified as 'core koala habitat' within the meaning of State Environmental Planning Policy No. 44 - Koala Habitat Protection.

-Note that this refers to areas mapped as Primary, Secondary A, Secondary B Habitat and Secondary C habitat within the Southern Koala Management Precinct as sown in Figures XX and XX.
+Under this plan, core koala habitat is defined as including Primary, Secondary A, Secondary B Habitat and Secondary C habitat located within the Southern Koala Management Precinct (see section 3.3).